A Jedi's Fight - A Star Wars Fan Fiction Story

 "He hasn't answer my latest calls, Wedge.
 Has Han contacted you?
 The Millennium Falcon must have entered Palomintar's orbit several days ago."

-"My men and I have seen him, but the Falcon hasn't contacted me, Leia?"
+"My men and I haven't seen him, but the Falcon hasn't contacted me, Leia?"

 Leia nodded with a frown.

 "Then I know what has happened.
-Han has probably gone to Palomintar Four already.
-I fear that against Mon Mothma's order my husband has landed the Falcon, using its cloaking facility, near the spot were we left Luke and the harvesters.
+Han has against Mon Mothma's order has landed the Falcon, using its cloaking facility, near the spot were we left Luke and the harvesters.
 General, I want to use your communication system immediately."

-"Then you'd better follow me quick, Leia," Madine said.
+"Then you'd better follow me then, Leia," Madine said.

 divider

-On board the Basilisaea commander Vestor was outraged.
+On board the Basilisæa commander Vestor was outraged.

-"How can that so-called commander of a very small contingent of X-wing have intercepted our plans."
+"How can that commander of a contingent of X-wing have intercepted our plans."
 He grumbled at his second-in-command.

-The captain of the Basilisaea wisely kept his mouth.
+The captain of the Basilisæa wisely kept his mouth.

-"We should be noticed it, if he had been asking for support.
+"We should have been notified, if he was asking for support of their fleet.
 Did our communications officer intercept such a call, captain?"

 "No sir.
 I have checked that immediately when the Tychorion came out of hyperspace."

 "Somehow they seemed to know exactly what our intentions were.
-Captain, I want you to contact Darth Golluth on Palomintar Six.
+Captain, I want you to contact Darth Golluth when we have arrived near Palomintar Six.
 Send a coded message and ask them information about that Tydon guy."

 "Yes, sir.
 Anything more you wish?"

 "No, not at the moment.
-I'm going to figure out a plan to get all the information I need to capture that guy, otherwise I won't have reason if I want to exchange that guy for lieutenant Whain."
+I need to figure out a plan with that information how I have to capture that guy, otherwise I won't have reason if I want to exchange that guy for major Whain."

 "We are going to take Ian Tydon as a hostage, but you told me he is wounded?
-What if he dies on board the Basilisaea?"
+What if he dies on board the Basilisæa?"

 "Our staff of medical droid will keep him alive, as long as necessary, captain.
 What will happened afterwards with him is none of our business.
-As soon as we are able to get lieutenant Whain back on board, we're leaving this system.
-I want to get to Coruscant to discuss the situation with the provisionary imperial government."
+As soon as we are able to get major Whain back on board, we're leaving this system.
+I want to get to Coruscant to discuss the situation with the Provisionary Council."

 "I will contact Darth Golluth.
 Let's hope he will answer right away."

-The captain and second-in-command of the Basilisaea left, leaving admiral Vestor with a brooding mind full of unanswered questions.
-His position as an admiral in the imperial fleet and the commander of one of the last full functioning star destroyers might be at stake if he didn't get the young lieutenant back on board.
-Normally he wouldn't bother about a subordinate, but this lieutenant was assigned to the Basilisaea by the first consul of the provisionary imperial government.
-At first he had refused to take the young man on board of the Basilisaea, arguing that he wanted only experienced crew members on board a ship that operated under his command, but the consul had put him under pressure.
-He had met the young Whain shortly after he had spoken the consul and he had to admit that the knowledge of the young lieutenant had impressed him.
+The captain and second-in-command of the Basilisæa left, leaving admiral Vestor with a brooding mind full of unanswered questions.
+His position as an admiral in the imperial fleet and the commander of one of the last full functioning star destroyers might be at stake if he didn't get the young major back on board.
+Normally he wouldn't bother about a subordinate, but this major was assigned to the Basilisæa by the grand admiral of the Provisional Coruscant Council.
+At first he had refused to take the young man on board of the Basilisæa, arguing that he wanted only experienced crew members on board a ship that operated under his command, but the grand admiral had put him under pressure.
+He had met the young Doran Whain shortly after he had spoken the grand admiral and he had to admit that the knowledge of the young major had impressed him.

 Vestor slammed his desk.

-"What a fool I've been to accept this foolish request to bring him before that self-proclaimed Sith Lord, because he could reveal that already known information.
-Darth Golluth wasn't impressed and send me off, keeping the guy as his prisoner.
-Well, I think I did well to send those files to the guy.
-I hope he can benefit from it after he has read the stuff."
+"What a fool I've been to accept this foolish request to bring major Whain before that self-proclaimed Sith Lord, because he was the best technician on board.
+Darth Golluth seemed impressed and dismissed me, keeping my technical expert as his hostage.
+Well, I think I did well to send those files to him.
+I hope he will benefit from it after he has read the stuff."

-Vestor had to admit that deep in his heart, he had become to like the young lieutenant who was a very intelligent and amiable person.
+Vestor had to admit that deep in his heart, he had become to like the young major who was a very intelligent and amiable person.
 He felt like a father to the young man.
 His features saddened and softened, as his thoughts dwelled for a moment on his own three sons.
 Dedicated young men who had paid a high price for their service on board the second Death Star and Darth Vader's super star destroyer Executor.
-His face became grim as he recalled the moment he had got the message of their death.
+His face became grim as he recalled the moment he had gotten the message of their death.
 No, this time he wouldn't fail.
-He had to get the consul's ward safe back on board the Basilisaea and back to Coruscant.
+He had to get the grand admiral's ward safe back on board the Basilisæa and back to Coruscant.

 divider